IDMNYU/DM1143-Ideation-and-Prototyping-FA17-Duff/syllabus.md

 ### EVALUATION & GRADING

+##### Attendance

+* Attendance is mandatory and will be taken at the beginning of every class.
+Since there is so much technical, conceptual, and design information to absorb, regular attendance is essential.
+* Unexcused absences will affect your grade.
+One absence is allowed; after that, your final, overall, numerical grade will drop by 5 percent (1/2 a grade point (e.g. A to an A-)) for each additional absence.
+* Be on Time.
+Tardiness will affect your grade.
+For every 15 minutes of tardiness, your final, numerical grade will drop by 0.625 percent
+* Contact the professor IN ADVANCE if you will not be in class (in person or via direct message on slack is preferred).
+* Attendance is mandatory for the midterm and final presentations / critiques.

+#### Your final grade will be based on a synthesis of quantitative &amp; qualitative rubrics:

 *   Makeup assignments are only available when discussed with and approved by the instructor in advance of the due date.
 *   Each student will be judged on the application of the ideas and concepts introduced during the course.
 Incomplete or unsatisfactory work will receive a failing grade.

-Your final grade will be based on a synthesis of quantitative &amp; qualitative rubrics:

 ##### Quantitative Grading Overview

 *   2% [Input Map](input_map.md)